Central Bank mulling allowing lenders to release earmarked money

 Reducing the buffer to zero would free banks to lend a potential €10.5 billion into the economy, Eamonn Hughes and Barry Egan, analysts at Goodbody Stockbrokers wrote in a research note.

-If Ireland does reduce the buffer, it would be the latest move by a central bank to help shore up the economy as the coronavirus spreads around the world.
-The Bank of England reduced its countercyclical capital buffer to zero from 1 per cent on Wednesday alongside a raft of measures to support the UK economy, including interest rate cuts.
+The Bank of England reduced its counter-cyclical capital buffer to zero from 1 per cent on Wednesday alongside a raft of measures to support the UK economy, including interest rate cuts.

 Retaining the buffer is “untenable,” Stephen Lyons and Diarmaid Sheridan, analysts at Dublin-based securities firm Davy, said in a note on Thursday.

-Reducing the buffer to zero would lower capital requirements by 60bps for Bank of Ireland Group Plc, 70bps for AIB Group Plc and 100bps for Permanent TSB Group Holdings Plc, they added.
+Reducing the buffer to zero would lower capital requirements by 60 basis points (bps) for Bank of Ireland, 70bps for AIB and 100bps for Permanent TSB, they added.

-Bank of Ireland shares rose 8 per cent in Dublin, while AIB rose 4.7 per cent. – Bloomberg
+Bank of Ireland shares rose 8 per cent in Dublin, while AIB rose 4.7 per cent, before giving up some those gains.

+“We continue to monitor the evolving situation and to assess the impact on the economy and the financial system,” Mr Makhlouf said.

+“Our focus is on ensuring monetary and financial stability and that the financial system operates in the best interests of consumers and the wider economy.
+We are engaged with the financial sector to ensure that firms are responding effectively to the evolving situation.”